Dmitry Volkov (entrepreneur)

 Dmitriy Borisovich Volkov (born 9 July 1976 in Moscow) is an entrepreneur and philosopher He co-founded Social Discovery Group (SDGroup), an international internet holding with headquarters in Malta, and сo-owns Dating Group.
+Co-founder of the non-profit cultural association The International Center for Consciousness Studies (ICCS).

-In 2016 he founded SDG Arts and Science Foundation.
+In 2016, he founded SDG Arts and Science Foundation.

-He holds a Ph.D in philosophy and co-founded Moscow Center for Consciousness Studies at the Philosophy Department of Moscow State University.
+He holds a PhD in philosophy and co-founded the Moscow Center for Consciousness Studies (MCCS) at the Philosophy Department of Moscow State University.

 Business

-In 1998 Volkov founded IT-online, the company specializing in development and promotion of online projects.
+In 1998, Volkov founded IT-online, a company specializing in developing and promoting online projects.

-In 2014, SDGroup, an internet holding, was founded along with foreign partners, it consolidated Volkov's assets after the sale of IT-Online.
+In 2014, SDGroup, an internet holding company, was founded along with foreign partners.
+It consolidated Volkov's assets after the sale of IT-Online.
 The headquarters of SDGroup is located in Malta.

 Since 2013 and through SDGroup Volkov invested about $20 million in Bitfury, a blockchain software and hardware developer.

-In April 2018, Dmitriy Volkov and Yuriy Gurskiy joined the Managing Board of Gagarin Capital venture fund owned by Nikolay Davidov and Mikhail Taver.
+In April 2018, Dmitriy Volkov and Yuriy Gurskiy joined the Managing Board of the Gagarin Capital venture fund owned by Nikolay Davidov and Mikhail Taver.
 In 2019, Dmitriy sold a part of his intellectual property to the management company for $215 million and acquired a share in Dating Group, a joint venture.
-Dating Group is one of the biggest companies in the industry, with 73 million registered users and annual revenue of $200 million.
+Dating Group is one of the biggest companies in the industry, with 73 million registered users and an annual revenue of $200 million.
 The Dating Group includes Dating.com, Cupid Media, AnastasiaDate, AsianDate, ArabianDate, AfricaBeauties, AmoLatina, EuroDate, YourChristianDate, DateMyAge and ChinaLove.
 In 2021, Dating Group acquired Once, the Swiss dating app.

 The dating.com group appears in the ICIJ offshore leaks database.

 The holding company also owns a real estate fund, Real Estate Discovery Ventures (REDV).
 As of 2019, the estimated fund value is $198 million.
 The fund mainly focuses on the US shopping malls.

-Since 2001, Dmitriy Volkov has been a member of the Project Management Institute community, and since 2006, a member of Usability Professional Association.
-He has an Executive MBA degree from Moscow School of Management Skolkovo and a number of certificates from Harvard Business School.
-He is a partner of a number of international funds, for example Blockchain Capital and Mangrove Capital Partners.
+Since 2001, Dmitriy Volkov has been a member of the Project Management Institute community and since 2006, a member of the Usability Professional Association.
+Dmitry completed Executive Education programs at Harvard Business School and the University of California, Berkeley.
+He is a partner of several international funds, for example, Blockchain Capital and Mangrove Capital Partners.

+In February 2022, Dmitry Volkov ceased any operations in Russia and Belarus and discontinued registering new users from either country to the Social Discovery Group's portfolio of platforms.